wifisensing/PicoScenes-Manual/source/troubleshooting.rst

 - *Problem*: **Error during apt installation saying, "E: fail to fetch XXX, File has unexpected size (xxx != xxx). ..."**

     Solution: The possible reason is that the PicoScenes repository is updated, but your local apt cache is not synced.
 To fix this error, you should run ``sudo apt update`` to sync your local apt cache.
-If you still encounter this problem, you may seek :ref:`tech_support`.

 - *Problem*: **Current PicoScenes build is expired.
 You should upgrade PicoScenes to the latest version.**